Merkaffe/iAPS/README.md

 ## Status

-### 2025 March 19
+### 2025 March 20

 At this time, there is nothing implementing Omnipod 5 communications.

-The O5 selection option is a temporary placeholder.
-It uses the DASH transport with the [rPi DASH simulator](https://github.com/LoopKit/pod) to test having a third pod type.
+> The O5 selection option is a temporary placeholder.
+It uses the DASH transport and will work with both an actual DASH pod and with the [rPi DASH simulator](https://github.com/LoopKit/pod).
 This enables configuring Omnipod 5 UI additions
-(different text, pod tab color, etc) and using an alternate base pod id in the pod comms.
+(different text, pod tab color, etc) and using an alternate base pod id in the pod comms, while using the known transport for DASH pods.

 For DIY use, the Omnipod 5 pod ids will start with 0x15 while the DIY DASH pod ids will start with 0x17.